karcherm/sparc-cfu-bug-reproducer/README.md

-Reproducer for UltraSPARC3 `copy_from_user` bug
+Comprehensive tests for `copy_from_user` in Linux for SPARC
 ===============================================

-This repository contains userspace code that shows the bogus return value of `copy_from_user´ when it encounters a fault.
+This repository contains a testsuite for copy_from_user, and has fixes for several implemenation variants.